ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 and enter Drain.

-The full pipe estimator works as follows: if BBR counts several (three) non-application-limited rounds where attempts to significantly increase the delivery rate actually result in little increase (less than 25 percent), then it estimates that it has fully utilized the per-flow available bandwidth, and sets both BBR.full_bw_now and BBR.full_bw_reached to true.
+The full pipe estimator works as follows: if BBR counts several (three) non- rounds where attempts to significantly increase the delivery rate actually result in little increase (less than 25 percent), then it estimates that it has fully utilized the per-flow available bandwidth, and sets both BBR.full_bw_now and BBR.full_bw_reached to true.